Leaflet: information for the user

 Warnings and precautions

-Consult your doctor or pharmacistbefore starting to take Gotaric:
+Consult your doctor or pharmacist before starting to take Gotaric:

 Possible symptoms of allergic reactions may include:

-If you experience a gout attack (a sudden, intense pain accompanied by sensitivity, redness, heat, and swelling of a joint), wait for the attack to subside before starting treatment with febuxostat.
+If you experience a gout attack (a sudden and intense pain accompanied by sensitivity, redness, heat, and swelling of a joint), wait for the attack to subside before starting treatment with febuxostat.

-If necessary, your doctor will prescribe other medications to prevent or treat gout attack symptoms (such as joint pain and swelling).
+If necessary, your doctor will prescribe other medications to prevent or treat the symptoms of attacks (such as pain and joint swelling).

-Your doctor may perform blood tests to check that your liver is functioning normally.
+Your doctor may perform blood tests to check that the liver is functioning normally.

 Children and adolescents

-Do not administer this medicine to children under 18 years of age, as the safety and efficacy have not been established.
+Do not give this medication to children under 18 years of age, as safety and efficacy have not been established.

-Gotaric with other medications
+Taking Gotaric with other medications

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication, including those purchased without a prescription.
+Tell your doctor or pharmacist if you are taking, have recently taken, or may need to take any other medication, including those purchased without a prescription.

 Pregnancy and breastfeeding